NBCUniversal International Networks: History

 The overhaul started in late 2009 and progressed during 2010.
 Most of the international Sci Fi channels were rebranded as Syfy.
 The Hallmark Channel brand was also phased out in most markets during 2010.
-Typically, it was replaced by the Universal Channel brand in markets where that brand wasn't available before.
+Typically, it was replaced by the Universal Channel brand in markets where that brand was not available before.
 In many markets where Universal Channel was already present, Hallmark Channel was replaced by Diva Universal with one each replaced by Studio Universal or 13th Street Universal.

-Following the merger of NBCUniversal and Comcast in 2011, the following channels are also operated and distributed by NBCUniversal:
+Following the acquisition of NBC Universal by Comcast NBCUniversal and Comcast in 2011, the following channels are also operated and distributed by NBCUniversal: